 Enjoy some Art for free

 Some of the best free museums in Dublin include the National Gallery and the Irish Museum of Modern Art.
 The National Gallery is located off Merrion Square, close to the Natural History Museum and houses a collection that includes art from Western Europe from the Middle Ages to the mid-20th century.
 You can see works by Jack Butler Yeats, Monet, Velazquez, Picasso and Gainsborough to name but a few.

 The Irish Museum of Modern Art is housed in what was Kilmainham Hospital and was opened in 1991.
 The collection on display regularly changes and also hosts touring exhibitions.
 Both art galleries are free to visit and make excellent venues to visit if it is raining in Dublin.

-Another gallery which is free to visit is the Hugh Lane Gallery on Parnell Square at the top of O’Connell Street.
-It houses collection of modern art and often houses visiting exhibitions.
+Another gallery that is free to visit is the Hugh Lane Gallery on Parnell Square at the top of O’Connell Street.
+It houses a collection of modern art and often houses visiting exhibitions.

 Visit the seaside

 Being a coastal city, Dublin has some great seaside villages and towns to visit including Howth, Dun Laoghaire and the villages of Dalkey and Killiney, home to the rich and famous including Bono, Eddie Irving and singer Enya.

 Howth is a fishing village located to the north of Dublin, while Dun Laoghaire, Dalkey and Killiney are located to the south of the city centre.
 All are accessible by the DART and are great places to spend the day, especially when the sun is shining.
 You can even hike the headland at Howth.